Akiq2016/learning-haskell/chapter-2/note.md

 We usually use ’ to either denote a strict version of a function (one that isn’t lazy) or a slightly modified version of a function or a variable.

 functions can’t begin with uppercase letters.When a function doesn’t take any parameters, we usually say it’s a definition (or a name).
 Because we can’t change what names (and functions) mean once we’ve defined them.

+In Haskell, lists are a homogenous data structure.
+It stores several elements of the same type.

+Speaking of characters, strings are just lists of characters. "hello" is just syntactic sugar for [’h’,’e’,’l’,’l’,’o’].
+Because strings are lists, we can use list functions on them, which is really handy.

+Haskell has to walk through the whole list on the left side of ++.

+However, putting something at the beginning of a list using the : operator (also called the cons operator) is instantaneous.

+Notice how : takes a number and a list of numbers or a character and a list of characters, whereas ++ takes two lists.
+Even if you’re adding an element to the end of a list with ++, you have to surround it with square brackets so it becomes a list.